Microsoft/azure-docs.pt-pt/articles/azure-maps/tutorial-create-store-locator.md

         //Perform a fuzzy search on the users query. searchURL.searchFuzzy(atlas.service.Aborter.timeout(3000), query, {
-            //Pass in the array of country ISO2 for which we want to limit the search to.
+            //Pass in the array of country/region ISO2 for which we want to limit the search to.
             countrySet: countrySet
         }).then(results => {
             //Parse the response into GeoJSON so that the map can understand.